orangeduck/Cello-Website/pages/learn-garbage-collection.md

 collector in C. But unlike the [Boehm Garbage Collector](http://en.wikipedia.org/wiki/Boehm_garbage_collector), the Cello Garbage Collector doesn't need to use any platform specific tricks.
-All it relies on is the assumption that the architecture uses a call stack to implement function frames - this means it should be safe to use for more or less all architectures found in the wild.
+All it relies on is the assumption that the architecture uses a call stack to implement function frames.
+This means it should be safe to use for more or less all architectures found in the wild.

 # How it works